Small Family CSA Farm

 I’ve never done farm work before.
 How will I know what to do?

 We will be working with you and each job will be taught to you.
-You need to be able to listen, follow directions and work hard.
-Working hard means keeping your hands moving, not stopping and chatting with the person working next to you.
-(This doesn’t mean you can’t talk, you just have to keep working).
+You just need to be able to listen, follow directions and work hard.
+Working hard means keeping your hands moving even if you're talking, not stopping and chatting with the person working next to you.
+This doesn’t mean you can’t talk, you just have to keep working while you're talking.
+We often times have very interesting converstations out in the field.

 Can I share the responsibility with my spouse, partner, housemate, etc.?

-It is best if one person in a household makes the commitment, but if you need a sub you can certainly send another household member to work your shift.
+It is best for the farm if one person in a household makes the commitment, but if you need a sub you can certainly send another household member to work your shift.

 Is there a difference between the morning and afternoon shifts?